NSW Architecture Medallion

 The NSW Architecture Medallion is a state–based award presented annually by the New South Wales Chapter of the Australian Institute of Architects for a building project located in New South Wales considered to be the most exemplary of the year, realising innovation and excellence in the built environment.
-The award is selected by the Jury Chairs from the named awards winners.
+The award is selected by the Jury Chairs from the named awards winners at the annual NSW Chapter Awards.
 It is not be confused with the NSW Architects Medallion awarded by the NSW Architecture Registration Board since 1924 to an outstanding recent Masters of Architecture graduate from a New South Wales university.

 Background

 The award was established in 2018, as part of a standardisation of state based Australian Institute of Architects awards.
 Prior to 2018 there was no award given in New South Wales for the overall most outstanding project for the year, with only named awards given for the best project in each category.

 The NSW Architecture Medallion follows in the tradition of the Victorian Architecture Medal started in 1929, the Canberra Medallion started in 1956 and the Tracy Memorial Award started in 1976 in the Northern Territory.
-By 2021 all states had a significant named award, medal or medallion that selects the most outstanding project from all categories and entries received in a particular year.
+By 2021 all Australian states had a significant named award, medal or medallion that selects the most outstanding project from all categories and entries received in a particular year.